 A rich patina and signs of age can be highly sought after.
 One of my secret weapons is Kramer’s Antique Improver*.
 Expensive, but stretching a long way, it’s an oil-based solution that you rub onto the surface of wood or metal.
 Without any elbow grease, it dramatically transforms a finish.
 Using this, I had good luck rehabbing a piece to ready-to-sell condition in a few minutes instead of a few hours.

-While people starting new flea market booths often gravitate towards refinishing furniture, I love picking old wood junk out of trash heaps and barn clean-outs, running them through the dishwasher (yes, even small to medium size wood items!) then applying this “Antique Improver” and watching the piece come back to life.
-For 5-10 minutes of my time, I could boost the resale price of a basic old wooden box from $5 to $30, and the result was even better on furniture.
-“Feed-N-Wax” which I demonstrate this method on in another post, is a similar product for a lower price (But after using both, I think Feed N Way takes more elbow grease and more product to get the same result.)
+While people starting new flea market booths often gravitate towards refinishing furniture, I love picking old wood junk out of trash heaps and barn clean-outs, running them through the dishwasher (yes, even small to medium size wood items!) then applying an “Antique Improver” and watching the piece come back to life.
+For 5-10 minutes of my time, I can boost the resale price of a basic old wooden box from $5 to $30, and the result was even better on furniture.
+“Feed-N-Wax”* which I demonstrate this method on in another post, is a similar product for a lower price (But after using both, I think Feed N Way takes more elbow grease and more product to get the same result.)

 These 9 tips made my flea market booth a big success, making each and every month profitable.
 My booth profits helped keep my own home decor shopping fun and no-guilt since I knew that I could justify buying something new for my own home with the knowledge that whatever in my house it replaced I could take to my booth and resell.